 BUILDING THE SCHOOL

 ISOMA Children's Mission is to bring free quality education to the children of Orkisima Village.
 We need your help to build the infrastructure to enable the children to learn.
-We are currently in the process of buying a land within Orkisima, where we intend to build the International School of Maasai Children.
-Once we obtain this, we will work with Mexican architect, Maria Degetau who specialises in environmental design for sustainable building techniques and is donating her time and efforts to ISOMA Children.
+At the begnning of 2023 we raised money and acquired a 9 acre land in Orkisima, where we plan to build the International School of Maasai Children.

 Terrain location: Latitude: -3.442991, Longitude: 36.177231